onap/vnfrqts-requirements/docs/Chapter5/Heat.rst

 referred to as *VNF Modules*.
 During orchestration, these modules are deployed incrementally to create the complete VNF.

-A stated in R-33132, a VNF's Heat Orchestration Template **MAY** be
+As stated in R-33132, a VNF's Heat Orchestration Template **MAY** be
      1.)
 Base Module Heat Orchestration Template (also referred to as a Base Module),
      2.)
 Incremental Module Heat Orchestration Template (referred to as